yawnoc/ascii-art/README.md

    File name to write ASCII art to.
 If non-empty, must be `*.html` or `*.txt`.
 * `"p"` (`1.3`)<br>
    Parameter for p-norm.
 See [nearest_neighbour.m].

+The best values for block size and the parameters `m` and `p` depend on the image being converted.

+Currently the image preprocessing consists only of an increase in contrast using a nonlinear transformation which fixes the intensities 0, 1/2, and 1.
+This does not work well for some images, and ought to be replaced by a better transformation.

 [image_increase_contrast.m]: image_increase_contrast.m
 [image_resize.m]: image_resize.m